kaidez/kaidez.com/_drafts/2015-3-16-kdz-build-tool.md

 Just two commands for now...`app` and `dt`:

-* Running `kdz app` scaffolds out a SPA-like by performing the following steps:
+* Running `kdz app` scaffolds out a SPA-like project by performing the following steps:

   * a `build` folder is created with `css` and `js` subdirectories.
-  * a `coffee` folder is created and includes a `main.coffee` file.
+  * a `coffee` folder is created and a `main.coffee` file is created inside of it.
-  * a `css-build` folder is created with an `imports` subdirectory. and empty `image-min` folder is created (images that need to be minified go here)
+  * a `css-build` folder is created with an `imports` folder, and an empty `image-min` folder is created (images that need to be minified go here).
   * `bower.json`, `.bowerrc` and `STYLEGUIDE.md` files are downloaded from the `source-shared-files` directory in the `kdz` repo.
   * SPA-like `Gruntfile.js`, `gulpfile.js` and `package.json` files are downloaded from the `source-spa` directory in the `kdz` repo.
 * The final build looks like this:

 {% prism markup %}
 ├── build